jddixon/xlattice_go/reg/README.md

 a collection of peers that communicate with one another over links dedicated to this purpose.
 On the other hand we have a single server which is identified by its nodeID (a 20- or 32-byte value).
-The server has a well-known address, a tcp/ip port in an address region, an overlay, shared by the nodes wishing to form a cluster.
+The server has a well-known address, a tcp/ip port in an address region (an overlay), shared by the nodes wishing to form a cluster.
 It also has a well-known RSA public key.

 Clients join a cluster by sending a Hello message to the server to agree